|

 special man.
 It was he who gave me the courage to walk away from the loveless

-pleasure in reading and writing poetry online.
-I no longer wrote long letters
+in reading and writing poetry online.
+I no longer wrote long letters to

-to friends on the internet.
-The stock market crash dimmed my interest in
+friends on the internet.
+The stock market crash dimmed my interest in trading

 cleaning, and a long hot bath.
 I miss writing these days like I miss a close friend who had

-Many love poems could have been created if I did not have to wait my turn for
+home.
+Many love poems could have been created if I did not have to wait my

-the computer.
-Many essays could have been written if my surrounding was a bit
+turn for the computer.
+Many essays could have been written if my surrounding

-more serene.
-But this was not the case, so I paid the bills, called a friend,
+was a bit more serene.
+But this was not the case, so I paid the bills, called

-watched TV or read the paper instead, and as soon as my husband was done with
+a friend, watched TV or read the paper instead, and as soon as my husband was

-his work I would want nothing more than spending the rest of the night with
+done with his work I would want nothing more than spending the rest of the

 much the solitude.
 It rains softly outside.
 There is so much work to be done